Charllo/UK-Crime-Map/README.md

  - Drag the blue marker to a location
  - Each red marker is the approximate location of a crime
  - Hover over a red marker to see the first crime committed in that specific location

-## ToDo

- - Fix placing a marker for each crime.
-It should be 1 marker per lat/long, so that it does not break when 1000's of markers are placed ontop of eachother